zriyansh/signoz.io/blog/2023-05-06-pricing-comparison-signoz-vs-datadog.md

 ---
-title: SigNoz provides up to 7x more value for money than Datadog
+title: 7x more value for money than Datadog - SigNoz
 slug: pricing-comparison-signoz-vs-datadog-vs-newrelic-vs-grafana
 date: 2023-05-06
 tags: [SigNoz, Product]